What is ISKCON.NET?

 Does my use of ISKCON.NET indicate that I am an ISKCON officer/employee/volunteer?

-No. For safety, emails that leave the ISKCON.NET domain link to disclosures that specifically explains this.
+No. For safety reasons, emails that leave the ISKCON.NET domain name contain a disclaimer to this effect and a link to further disclosures.

 Why are we using the domain name ISKCON.NET?

-We want to use a domain name containing the word ISKCON.
+We want to use a domain name containing the word ISKCON so that we can promote our brand and mission.
 We want full-time devotees and congregational devotees to be on a single domain name.
 But it would not be appropriate to use the main official domain names iskcon.org and iskcon.com.
 Hence we chose the domain name iskcon.net.

 How do I join ISKCON.NET?